Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

 • Enable data-driven maintenance and life-extension decisions

-Among available inspection technologies, industrial X-ray and computed tomography (CT) provide the most detailed insight into CFRP structures.
+Among available inspection technologies, industrial X-ray and computed tomography (CT) provide the most detailed insight into GFRP and CFRP structures.
 CT inspection enables full volumetric analysis, making it possible to evaluate internal features that cannot be assessed using surface-based techniques.

 High-resolution CT scanning allows engineers to analyze: